 We’ll discuss a few current techniques we (and others) employ to grow brands.
 We’ll also differentiate between traditional methods and their effectiveness in our Uber-digital world.

-Building a Brand, through marketing
+Building a Brand, through marketing strategy

 Traditionally, all businesses have needed to complete marketing to gain attention.
 Before Brands were even a discussion point, businesses needed to create awareness of their product with potential customers.
-Before any kind of media existed this was completed face to face, or by word of mouth – hence these two methods still being the most powerful/common methods of marketing to draw attention to product/brand.
+Before any kind of media existed this was completed face to face, or by word of mouth – hence these two methods still being the most powerful/common methods of marketing strategy to draw attention to product/brand.

 Historically, as media opportunities began presenting themselves, methods of gaining attention for business become more complicated.
 The advent of the printing press gave rise to the newspaper (and other print based media).